tuanhphung/youtube-clone/README.md

 # Youtube Clone
 Made with React.js Framework and HTML / CSS for markup.
-YouTube API used to to fetch videos.
+YouTube API used to fetch videos.

 Aim : Make a webapp that utilises Redux for state management.